 Q: What happens if I run a permissions migration, but a needed User or Group has not yet been created on Egnyte?

 A: The Migration Report provides a worksheet for both Missing Users and Missing Groups.
 Once you have created those Users and Groups on Egnyte, you may run Permissions Migration again.
 See Simulating and Migrating Permissions in Migration App.

 Q: Can I “sync” or True-Up permissions with Migration App?

-A: No. In Migration App, Permissions Migration is a one-time command.
-We recommend you run Permissions migration at the very end of a Migration Job, right before you cut over all your users from using the Source to using Egnyte.
+A: Not exactly.
+In Migration App, Permissions Migration is an all-or-nothing command.
+So running it multiple times just replaces whatever was created previously.
+We recommend you run Permissions migration at the very end of a migration job, right before you cut over all your users from using the Source to using Egnyte.

 Q: Why doesn't Migration App provide any progress information in the Status Bar while permissions are migrating?

 A: Permissions migration involves three distinct steps, and each step takes some time.
-In the current version, during the first and second steps no information is communicated through the Migration Dashboard to the user.
-Only once the permissions are being applied to the files on Egnyte (Step Three) does the progress bar show any movement.
+During the first and second steps no information is communicated through the Migration Dashboard to the user because it is all happening at a database level.
+Only once the permissions are being applied to the files on Egnyte does the progress bar show any movement.